sirbuig/operating-systems/docs/week-10/main-memory/background.md

 Most systems allow processes to be loaded into **any part of physical memory**, so the starting address of a process doesn’t have to be 00000, even though the computer's memory address space might begin there.
 The operating system decides where to place each process in memory.

 Before a program runs, it often goes through multiple steps, some optional.
-During these steps, **addresse**s are represented in different forms.
+During these steps, **addresses** are represented in different forms.
 In the source code, addresses are **symbolic**, like variable names (e.g., `count`).
 A compiler converts these to **relocatable addresses** (e.g., “14 bytes from the start of this module”).
 Finally, the linker or loader maps the relocatable addresses to **absolute addresses** (e.g., 74014).
 Each step involves translating addresses from one form to another.

 ![multistep processing](media/multistep_user_program.png)